 Fast forward a few decades and it’s all changed.
 The decaffeination process, such as the Swiss Water Process, gently removes the caffeine and leaves the coffee flavours in the bean.
-The Swiss Water Process only use water (no yukky chemicals), to decaffeinate the beans and is certified 99.9% caffeine free.
+The Swiss Water Process only use water (absolutely NO chemicals) to decaffeinate the beans and is certified 99.9% caffeine free.

 A few leading coffee pioneers around the world are using high quality green coffee beans for decaffeination.
 Swiss Water Decaf uses new crop green beans and sources the best from all over the world with an emphasis of high cup quality.

 In short, decaf’s moment has come.
 Decadent Decaf wants to reinvent decaf and spread the word of great chemical-free decaf coffee!

 Indeed, there are a number of benefits to drinking decaf coffee: